-Executive summary [to be updated/completed pending finalization of Report]
+Executive summary

+Background

 An auction is the mechanism of last resort in ICANN’s new gTLD Program for resolving contention when two or more applicants apply for the same string.
 In the 2012 application round, most string contentions (approximately 90% of sets scheduled for auction) were resolved through other means before reaching an auction conducted using ICANN's authorized auction service provider.
 To date, 16 of the 218 contentions sets used a last resort auction conducted by ICANN’s authorized auction service provider.
 Proceeds generated from auctions of last resort were separated and reserved until the multistakeholder community develops a plan for their use.
 This plan must be authorized by the ICANN Board.
 The new gTLD Auction Proceeds Cross Community Working Group is tasked with providing guidance on a framework to disburse the funds generated from auctions in the new gTLD Program.

 This Report sets out the core issues the that the new gTLD Auction Proceeds Cross-Community Working Group (CCWG) addressed in carrying out its Charter since its inception in January 2017.
 It records the CCWG’s discussions regarding options around a mechanism to allocate the new gTLD Auction Proceeds in accordance with ICANNs mission and bylaws.

+Objective

 According to the new gTLD Auction Proceeds CCWG charter, the objective of the CCWG is to develop a proposal(s) for consideration by the Chartering Organizations.
 The CCWG charter includes a series of guiding principles that the CCWG is expected to take into account and lists 11 charter questions for the CCWG to answer in the course of its work.
 Responses to these charter questions are included in section 5 of this report.